-Encouraged by Max Clowes I published a paper (at IJCAI 1981) that challenged the "logicist" approach to AI proposed by John McCarthy, one of the founders of AI, as presented in McCarthy and Hayes (1969).
-My critique of logicism, emphasising the heuristic benefits of "analogical" representations is Sloman (1971).
+Encouraged by Max Clowes I published a paper (at IJCAI 1981) that challenged the "logicist" approach to AI proposed by John McCarthy, one of the founders of AI, as presented in McCarthy and Hayes (1969)

 As a result I was invited to spend a year (1972-3) doing research in AI at Edinburgh University.
 I hoped it would be possible to use AI to defend Kant's philosophical position by showing how to build a "baby robot" without mathematical knowledge, that could grow up to be a mathematician in the same way as human mathematicians did, including, presumably the great ancient mathematicians who knew nothing about modern logic, formal systems of reasoning based on axioms (like Peano's axioms for arithmetic) and did not assume that geometry could be modelled in arithmetic as Descartes had shown.